 Death Valley is one of the most surreal landscapes imaginable featuring massive salt flats, sweeping sand dunes, and dramatic mud cracks hidden across the landscape.
-The desert here is simultaneously inhospitable and yet bursting with unique life.
-This diversity means that Death Valley is rich with photographic opportunities, and there are few accessible places in the United States where you can truly experience pristine desert wilderness with such intriguing subject matter.
-This adventure will also feature the iconic Alabama Hills where we will stand in the footsteps of the master Ansel Adams.
-Seeing Mount Whitney at dawn is an experience you truly won’t want to miss!
+March is a great time for wildflowers which dot the desert landscape with color.
+This adventure will also feature the iconic Alabama Hills, and seeing Mount Whitney at dawn is an experience you truly won’t want to miss!
 At the end, we will unwind in exciting Las Vegas – a dazzling playland of lights and surreal environments to photograph and explore by night.

-This workshop will take you on an epic adventure from Badwater Basin (the lowest point in the United States) to the foot of Mount Whitney (the highest point in the lower 48).
-The focus will always be on being in the right location at the right time to catch the best light for every vista.
+This is a licensed, insured and federally permitted workshop.
+The focus will always be on hitting the right location at the right time to catch the best light.
 Uniquely, this is one of the only photo workshops that will include a visit to one of the most remote and yet most stunning areas of Death Valley – Eureka Dunes!

 Why You Should Reserve Your Spot Now:

-✓ Small group ✓ Individual attention ✓ Cheaper than going alone ✓ Expert guide
+✓ Small group ✓ Sells out quickly ✓ Cheaper than going alone ✓ Expert guide

 ✓ Because sometimes in life, you should just say yes!

-We will meet in Las Vegas at a prearranged location and depart for Death Valley no later than noon.
-Traveling in a spacious passenger van, we will arrive in Death Valley with plenty of time to settle into our charming ranch rooms and have a quick orientation before driving the short distance to Badwater Basin for sunset.
+We will meet in Las Vegas at McCarren International Airport and depart for Death Valley no later than 11am.
+Traveling in a spacious passenger van, we will arrive in Death Valley with plenty of time to settle into our rooms and have a quick orientation before driving to Badwater Basin for sunset.
 Badwater Basin, simply put, is one of the most surreal landscapes you will ever witness.
 The hexagonal formations on the salt flats create whimsical patterns on the pure white surface which reflect the colors of the sunset.
 This is the perfect place to break out the wide angle lens and get creative with your foreground.
-The light in Death Valley is especially incredible this time of year, and with any luck we will experience an incredible sunset over this alien landscape.
-Following sunset we will return to the ranch for dinner, but if the sky is clear and the moonlight is strong we will return to Badwater Basin to capture the moonlight on the salt formations.

 We will wake before the sun and drive a short distance to see the iconic sunrise at Zabriski Point.
 This is one of those images that you just have to have from Death Valley and it will be immediately clear why it’s so popular with tourists and professional photographers alike.
 From this view point, dozens of colors meld together in time-worn patterns creating a kaleidoscope before your eyes.
-Once the sun is up, we will explore some of the other nearby areas before the light becomes too bright.
-During mid-day the light can become quite harsh so this time will often be used for you to rest or participate in optional location scouting.
+Once the sun is up, we will explore some of the other nearby areas and hunt for wildflowers.

 During late afternoon we will take advantage of the softer light to visit the beautiful Artist’s Palette formation.
 At this location, vivid colors of teal and purple explode from the earth creating a truly dream-like landscape.
 This is an ideal location to explore more abstract compositions as you follow trails through the maze of colors.
 Before sunset, we will make the short trip to some of the mud cracks to take advantage of the dark and dramatic shadows in the cracks.
 As with the previous night, if the sky is clear and the moon is bright we will have an optional adventure for those of us who are night owls to play with the moonlight.

 Sunrise will be spent capturing the alpenglow on the mountains and making use of unique foregrounds like the gnarled trees, salt formations, and mud cracks.
 After breakfast, we will check out of our ranch and embark on an awesome journey deep into the remote north of Death Valley.
-Along the way we will be accompanied by vast stretches of mountains and visit epic volcanic craters.
+Along the way we will be accompanied by vast stretches of mountains, fields of wildflowers and epic volcanic craters.
 After passing through a jaw-dropping mountain pass we will descend into a valley to discover the impressive Eureka Dunes nestled into the imposing desert mountains.
 This is a remote area that is rarely visited by tourists but it features one of Death Valley’s most impressive features.
 The Eureka Dunes stand nearly 700 ft. tall and are among the tallest sand dunes in North America.
 The wind sweeps them into graceful arcs and because of their remote location there are rarely any footprints to disturb the slopes.
-The afternoon light will draw long shadows against the dunes and creates intriguing patterns in the ripples of sand.
-During sunset, the fiery sky reflects its colors against the cool sand.
 We will explore these dunes until the last light fades before driving the remaining distance to Lone Pine – home of the epic Alabama Hills.

 We will wake early in the morning to get in the perfect position for the iconic sunrise over the Alabama Hills.
 When the first light brushes the tops of the mountains, it will bee immediately apparent why this location drew the master Ansel Adams to photograph it.
-Today, we will stand before the highest point in the lower 48 states just a few days after standing at the lowest!
 After sunrise we will explore fun compositions with the surrounding whimsical rock formations before heading into the charming town of Lone Pine.
-Lone Pine feels uniquely stuck in a wilder and more simple time of the pioneering west, and it is a joy to walk through.
-There are an abundance of mom and pop style restaurants for both lunch and dinner.

 For sunset, we will head to the famous Mobius Arch where the imposing Mount Whitney is perfectly visible encircled in a stone window.
 If the sky is clear and the moon is bright, we will also have an optional opportunity to photograph the moonlight on Mount Whitney which is always a pleasure.

 For sunrise, we will explore different sunrise locations among the Alabama Hills to test out new compositions.
 Following breakfast, we will begin our journey back into Death Valley.
 This drive is truly breathtaking and will take us through impressive mountain passes with sweeping views across the desert.
 After checking into our rooms, we will explore the iconic Mesquite Dunes for golden hour and sunset.
-This night features a full moon and if the sky is clear it’s a perfect opportunity to photograph the moonlight over the dunes.
+If the sky is clear it’s a perfect opportunity to photograph the moonlight over the dunes.
 These photos are particularly great in black and white and allow you to explore abstract interpretations of the shapes and lines before you.